chinapedia/wikipedia.abstract.en/Page/Pythagoras.md

 In mathematics

-Pythagorean.svg

 Although Pythagoras is most famous today for his alleged mathematical discoveries, classical historians dispute whether he himself ever actually made any significant contributions to the field.
 Many mathematical and scientific discoveries were attributed to Pythagoras, including his famous theorem,[58] as well as discoveries in the fields of music,[59] astronomy,[60] and medicine.[61]
 Since at least the first century BC, Pythagoras has commonly been given credit for discovering the Pythagorean theorem, a theorem in geometry that states that "in a right-angled triangle the square of the hypotenuse is equal [to the sum of] the squares of the two other sides"—that is, a² + b² = c².
 According to a popular legend, after he discovered this theorem, Pythagoras sacrificed an ox, or possibly even a whole _hecatomb_, to the gods.
 Cicero rejected this story as spurious because of the much more widely held belief that Pythagoras forbade blood sacrifices.
 Porphyry attempted to explain the story by asserting that the ox was actually made of dough.

 The Pythagorean theorem was known and used by the Babylonians and Indians centuries before Pythagoras, but it is possible that he may have been the first one to introduce it to the Greeks.
 Some historians of mathematics have even suggested that he—or his students—may have constructed the first proof.
 Burkert rejects this suggestion as implausible, noting that Pythagoras was never credited with having proved any theorem in antiquity.
 Furthermore, the manner in which the Babylonians employed Pythagorean numbers implies that they knew that the principle was generally applicable, and knew some kind of proof, which has not yet been found in the (still largely unpublished) cuneiform sources.
 Pythagoras's biographers state that he also was the first to identify the five regular solids and that he was the first to discover the Theory of Proportions.

 In music

-Gaffurio_Pythagoras.png's _Theoria musice_ (1492), showing Pythagoras with bells and other instruments in Pythagorean tuning]] According to legend, Pythagoras discovered that musical notes could be translated into mathematical equations when he passed blacksmiths at work one day and heard the sound of their hammers clanging against the anvils.
+'s _Theoria musice_ (1492), showing Pythagoras with bells and other instruments in Pythagorean tuning]] According to legend, Pythagoras discovered that musical notes could be translated into mathematical equations when he passed blacksmiths at work one day and heard the sound of their hammers clanging against the anvils.
 Thinking that the sounds of the hammers were beautiful and harmonious, except for one, he rushed into the blacksmith shop and began testing the hammers.
 He then realized that the tune played when the hammer struck was directly proportional to the size of the hammer and therefore concluded that music was mathematical.
 However, this legend is demonstrably false, as these ratios are only relevant to string length (such as the string of a monochord), and not to hammer weight.

 In astronomy